nxglabs/qik-docs/example/content/Qik-Ai-API/Qik-Ai-API-Documentation.md

 Introduction

-The intIncrement API is use for auto-increment value of given field of the given class

-The field type should be “Number”
+The intIncrement API is use for auto-increment value of given field of the given class and we can increment value condition wise by giving condition in query parameter The field type should be “Number”